 People will never hear about your services if you never market or promote yourself.
 Putting up ads, creating a digital presence, and building a strong word-of-mouth reputation are great ways to let people hear (and become excited) about your services.

 Making yourself easy to find is the best way to guarantee a client base.

 You can’t cut corners to get ahead in real estate.
 Some new real estate agents will be lethargic with their work ethic.
 Laziness won’t cut it in this industry.
 Real estate agents have to stay motivated to be professional and ethical in their careers.

 Also, when you’re practicing great workmanship in your career, people will notice.

-Doing so pays major dividends in the long term trajectory of your career.
+Doing so pays major dividends in the long-term trajectory of your career.
 So long as you’re staying disciplined, do the work, and remain ethical in your career, you will become a successful real estate agent.
-The reason being: people want to work those who are good at their job.
+The reason being: people want to work with those who are good at their job.

 Discontinuing Their Education and Becoming Irrelevant